-A friendship becomes complicated in weird, but humorous comedy
+A friendship becomes complicated in this weird, but humorous comedy

 Sony Pictures Classics and Monmouth Arts occasionally offers a special screening of one of their films.
 “The Climb,” which is set to come out next year, is a film that left me guessing.
 Since I never saw the trailer, I knew I was in for a surprise.
 It’s an artisan film that left me concerned about its weird choices and direction, but at the same time, it has a good heart and a sense of humor.